Existential closedness conjecture: Relation to Schanuel's conjecture

 Existential Closedness can be seen as a dual statement to Schanuel's conjecture or its analogue in the appropriate setting.
 Schanuel implies that certain systems of equations cannot have solutions (or solutions which are independent in some sense, e.g. linearly independent) as the above example of exponential equations demonstrates.
 Then Existential Closedness can be interpreted roughly as stating that solutions exists unless their existence would contradict Schanuel's conjecture.
 This is the approach used by Zilber.
 His axiomatisation of pseudo-exponentiation prominently features Schanuel and a strong version of Existential Closedness which is indeed dual to Schanuel.
 This strong version predicts existence of generic solutions and follows from the combination of the Existential Closedness, Schanuel, and Zilber-Pink conjectures.
 However, Existential Closedness is a natural conjecture in its own right and makes sense without necessarily assuming Schanuel's conjecture (or any other conjecture).
 In fact, Schanuel's conjecture is considered out of reach while Existential Closedness seems to be much more tractable as evidenced by recent developments, some of which are discussed below.

+Terminology

+The name Existential Closedness comes from the model-theoretic property of structures, known as existential closedness, describing when quantifier-free formulas with a realisation in a larger model already have a realisation in the original model.
+In the setting of complex functions, the Existential Closedness conjecture does not imply that the complex field equipped with the given function is existentially closed in a first-order sense; instead, it is existentially closed in certain self-sufficient extensions.